 - Please read Where You Go Is Not Who You’ll Be, by Frank Bruni (or at least my synopsis of it).
 This book saves so many families from undue stress

-- Please review the JUNIOR PARENT WORKSHOP as it will help you to be a great support to your student in the busy fall season.
+- Please review the JUNIOR PARENT WORKSHOP as it will help you to be a great support to your student in the busy senior year fall season.

 An admissions decision from one university is not a life verdict.

 - Please send me a separate email (with your students name in the subject line) sharing the qualities, talents, curiosities and achievements that you want to make sure I am aware of when writing my letter of recommendation.

 Attend a school where your curiosity will be neither tamed nor limited.